mraniki/tt/README.md

  ## 🚧 Roadmap

 v1.1
-- Support DEFI DEX uniswap and quickswap (to be tested)
+- Support DEFI DEX uniswap and quickswap (built and to be tested)
+- Simplify the Exchange search
 - Support futures and margin for CEX (to be tested)

 v2